 Measurement – a single observation value or calculation recorded using a single Observation Segment (OBX).
 Note that multiple representations of the same measurement may require multiple observation segments, e.g., quantitative and qualitative statement of the same measurement.

-Orderable Test or Test or Laboratory Order – an Observation Request Group (ORC/OBR pair) requesting one or more measurements (Observation Groups (OBXs)).
+Orderable Test or Laboratory Order – an Observation Request Group (ORC/OBR pair) requesting one or more measurements (Observation Groups (OBXs)).